ksu-is/Speed-Typing-Test/projectroadmap.md

 # Sprint 3
 ***
-- [X] Tweak any final changes to code and project
+- [X] Tweak any final changes to code and project.
-- [ ] Create powerpoint slides that explain project
+- [ ] Create powerpoint slides that explain project.
-- [ ] Copy Github Repository for D2L